 Osteomyelitis is easy enough to treat once it is detected and correctly diagnosed.
 However, if it is not, there are serious complications that may occur:

-As osteomyelitis is an infection, it is unadvisable to attempt alternative treatments unsanctioned by a medical specialist, to cure this condition.
+As osteomyelitis is an infection, it is inadvisable to attempt alternative treatments unsanctioned by a medical specialist, to cure this condition.
 While there are a number of medical adjunct therapies under consideration, from hyperbaric oxygen therapy to ultrasound therapy, remember that infections not treated by a doctor can spread throughout the body and lead to loss of function and even death.

 As with many things, it is much easier to prevent osteomyelitis, as prevention merely requires cleanliness and attentiveness.
 If you have a cut, clean it or, better yet, have a doctor clean it and apply sterile bandages.
-The same goes for children – make sure their cuts and scrapes are well flushed out, cleaned and bandaged.
+The same goes for children – make sure their cuts and scrapes are well flushed out, cleaned, and bandaged.

 If in a hospital, make sure you signal any unusual pain or sign of a fever.
-Also, as with many other circumstances, make sure your doctor is fully informed of your conditions, such as diabetes, blood circulation problems, drug use or anything that might be even remotely relevant.
+Also, as with many other circumstances, make sure your doctor is fully informed of your conditions, such as diabetes, blood circulation problems, drug use, or anything that might be even remotely relevant.
 It is always important to act quickly, detect and treat the infection as soon as possible.